cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 With the `addressCountry` parameter you can limit your results to one or more countries.

 > By default, the search API will only return results that are in Belgium.
-In order to retrieve results outside Belgium you'll need to disable the defaultfilter for addressCountry.
-You can reset this default as described in the Default Filters (TO DO: link to guide).
+In order to retrieve results outside Belgium you'll need to disable the default filter of the addressCountry URL parameter.
+You can reset this default as described in the [default filters guide](./default-filters.md).

 **Applicable on endpoints**